joncoder/implementing_clojure_functions/implementing_clojure_functions_blog.md

 					(cons (first coll) (my-filter pred (rest coll))) (my-filter pred (rest coll))))))

-and our test suite still passes.
+Our test suite still passes.
 We are now evaluating lazily, and we have our basic implementation of `filter`.
 For the purposes of this blog we will not cover the scenario where no collection is provided to filter, which would return a transducer.

 So, what have we learned from writing our own version?
 Well, `filter` is evaluated lazily, which can give us efficiency benefits, but it also means that the collection type we return with our filtered data set is different from the input type.
 If we want to continue processing with the same collection type that we had then we will have to pass the output from filter `into` the required collection type, e.g. `(into [] (my-filter even?
 [0 1 2 3 4 5]))` will return `[0 2 4]`.